-Our GRC solution is used for HIPAA and other information security frameworks such as HITRUST, NIST and PCI.
+Our HIPAA compliance and risk management software can also be used for other security frameworks such as HITRUST, NIST and PCI.

 Manage any federal, state and local compliance regulation

 Manage high volume third party vendor risk management programs

 Manage by exception with filtering, alerts, notifications, and a simple user interface

 We focus on information security audits that cover all control standards, identify gaps, and deliver a holistic risk mitigation roadmap.

 All audit results are delivered in our compliance management software portal, not a spreadsheet

 Our consultants are seasoned subject matter experts, not juniors

 We are engaged by clients across the country and can provide excellent referrals upon request

 Our HIPAA compliance software is used by managed service providers (MSPs) who provide general IT and HIPAA services to their clients.